annabush092/syncedIn-backend/README.md

 frameworks: Ruby on Rails api, postgres database

 */
-MVP
+???:

+Why can't I give a hash as an argument to my custom method? (user.add_skill({hash here???})) Error is that Rails is looking for methods with the names of each key, so it errors when it doesn't find them.
+So do I have to use regular old arguments and just remember what they are? (annoying...)

 TODO:

-Fix .add_skill in Users!
-end of day Wednesday: create db, models, associations, start seeding end of day Friday: seed db with:
+done  -  end of day Wednesday: create db, models, associations, start seeding done - end of day Friday: seed db with:
     ~10 instruments + relevant families,
     ~3 genres,